 Have you tried to buy a pickup truck lately?
 If you want a four-door, short-bed version loaded to the hilt at a price nearing six figures, dealer’s lots are filled with them.
 However, if you want a plain-Jane, single-cab pickup as an everyday work truck, good luck finding one.
 If you do, you’ll pay close to $40,000 for the most basic two-wheel-drive, single-cab examples.
 With new car loans hovering around eight percent, you’re looking at an eight hundred per month loan payment depending on how much you can put down and if you can keep the term to five years.

-This White 1990 GMC C1500 Sierra Wideside pickup for sale, last spotted in November 2023 on Craigslist in Reno, Nevada, makes a compelling alternative to buying new.
-With only 76K original, one owner miles, this Sierra appears to be an immaculate example.
+This White 1990 GMC C1500 Sierra Wideside pickup for sale, first spotted in November 2023 on Craigslist in Reno, Nevada, makes a compelling alternative to buying new.
+This Sierra appears to be an immaculate example with only 76K original and one owner miles.
 This GMC Wideside for sale features factory air conditioning.
 We believe it has the standard 4.3 Liter Vortec V6 mated to a floor-shifted five-speed manual, a rare combination.

-Last offered for $9,950, Classic.com, the analytics and search engine for the collector car market, confirms the ask aligns with this guide’s rolling twelve-month range of actual selling prices achieved at auction.
+Last offered for $8,950 (the original ask was $9,950), Classic.com, the analytics and search engine for the collector car market, confirms the ask aligns with this guide’s rolling twelve-month range of actual selling prices achieved at auction.
 By clicking on the green dots in the graph below, you can get a sense of what comparable examples sold for recently: